mellium/communique-gtk/README.md

 # Yokel

+*Note that this is a work in progress.
+It doesn't actually work yet.*

-A modern XMPP client for anywhere that can run Python and GTK3.
+A modern XMPP client For Python 3 and GTK3+.

 ## Getting started